matterhorn-chat/matterhorn/PRACTICES.md

    `develop` we do a code review that is appropriate to the level of complexity and risk of the work being merged, which may involve an in-person code tour but typically involves just commit review with questions and requests for changes.
+We do this to ensure that other team members are aware of the ramifications of the work, to provide an opportunity for feedback, and to get fresh eyes on the work to spot problems that won't be evident to its author.

  * Bug fixes and other small, uncontroversial changes can be committed directly to `master` and merged back into `develop`.
 This ensures